Directors Penalty Notices: Unforeseen Personal Liability

 If, however, the company failed to lodge its BAS and PAYG installment activity statement within 3 months of the due lodgement and SGC within 1 month and 28 days after the end of the quarter that the superannuation charge contribution relates to, a ‘lockdown’ notice is issued on the directors, making them immediately and personally liable for the outstanding debt.

 The only way to remit a lockdown notice is by paying the debt.

 The 21-day period for a non-lockdown DPN runs from the date of the DPN Notice, not the date you receive it.

-If you are about to become a director, have received a DPN or would like more information on how to prevent being issued a DPN, please contact one of our specialised tax lawyers.
+If you are about to become a director, have received a DPN, or would like more information on how to prevent being issued a DPN, contact us at Bambrick Legal today and speak with one of our specialised tax lawyers.